 Policy Number: 112

-Observing religious holy days which are not part of the university’s holiday schedule
+Religious accommodation, including observing religious holy days that are not part of the university’s holiday schedule

 - Date Reviewed: